Our Funding & Strategies

 - Innovative Seed Grants (eg. ICAN, inroads, Ipas, MIUSA, Numun, Vida Afrolatina)

-- Sustainable Activism and Integrated Security (eg. Consorcio, Front Line, JASS, UAF, UAF AP)
+- Sustainable Activism and Integrated Security (eg. Consorcio, Front Line, JASS, UAF, UAF AP, WHRDIC)

-- Training on Multilateral Engagement (eg. DAWN, IWRAW, WEI, WHRI, WILPF)
+- Training on Multilateral Engagement (eg. DAWN, IWRAW, WEDO, WEI, WHRI, WILPF)

 Additional Information